 Immortal is the Friend, while all else shall perish

 O Ḥusayn!
 Commune with the remembrance of God and become oblivious of all but Him, inasmuch as His mention is an intimate free of hypocrisy and a most agreeable confidant.
 He is a guest bereft of treachery, a companion who poseth no harm and committeth no crime.
 A trusted associate is He, dependably firm and steadfast.
 So faithful a friend is He that wherever thou goest, He will come with thee and never leave thy side.
 He changeth thy sorrow into happiness and cleanseth the rust of heedlessness.
 This is the day in which the Word of God is suspended between earth and heaven, drawing to itself, even as a magnet, the very essences of the hearts of all creation, while the judgment passed on the peoples of bygone ages—the pronouncement of rejection—is passed by God on whatsoever ascendeth not from the denizens of this earthly realm.
 I swear by the sun of divine knowledge that if an atom’s worth of essence, nay smaller, were to be hidden in the heart of a mountain, the magnetic power of that Word would assuredly attract that essence and extract it from that mountain.
 It is even as thou seest in the people of the Bayán; whatsoever was held in the pure hearts, the refined souls, and the luminous breasts of this people hath ascended to the most sublime repository and risen to the habitation of the divine Lote-Tree, while that which belonged to the foul and impure among them hath returned whence it came.
 Prompted by an idle fancy, they have turned away from an undoubted majesty, and in their contentment with a fleeting shadow, they have remained heedless of an unfading beauty.
-In this day the most rejected of the world’s outcasts, the most deprived of men, are clearly visible before God.
+In this day, they, the most rejected of the world’s outcasts, the most deprived of men, are clearly visible before God.
 Thus doth He nullify the deeds of them who disbelieve in Him, join partners with Him, and entertain any doubt about the presence of their Lord after He hath appeared with a myriad signs and an omniscient sovereignty.

 O Ḥusayn!
 With this most conclusive of revelations and this most decisive of disclosures, the chalice of immortality is now passed round by the hands of the angels of both heaven and hell.
 Well is it, then, with him who nourisheth himself with this goblet of life everlasting, and leaveth the cup of ephemeral existence unto them that desire it.